AbuSuudy/AfricanObjects/README.md

 ## What is African Objects?

-African Objects is a bot on [Twitter](https://twitter.com/AfricanObjects/) and [Instagram](https://www.instagram.com/africanobjects/) that posts images of African Art every two hours.
+African Objects is a bot on [Twitter](https://twitter.com/AfricanObjects/) and [Instagram](https://www.instagram.com/africanobjects/) that posts images of African Art.
 Currently being hosted as an Azure function and a timer trigger to send out a post.

 ## Data